All insights

 10. How this fits the Cashflow pillar

-In the 4-Pillar Audit, the mortgage structure sits in the Cashflow pillar — it's the single largest recurring outflow for most households.
+In the Property Portfolio Analysis, the mortgage structure sits in the Cashflow pillar, it's the single largest recurring outflow for most households.
 The right structure isn't the one with the lowest headline rate.
 It's the one that matches your cashflow stability, your exit horizon, and your view on the cycle.

 Run through the affordability calculator with a 1% rate shock before signing any package.
 If your margin is tight, fixed rate is cheap insurance.
 If your margin is healthy, floating gives you optionality.